Illustration of Doodle, Bug & Bear Press’s sketch-loving mascot, drawing at a desk with a smile—illustrating one of our rhyming picture books.

 Together, their ideas formed Grace—an elderly butterfly who has walked this road before.

-That the legacy of civil rights protest signs and protest quotes lives on in today’s young changemakers.
+Our Book Six Creativity Challenge Winners kids didn’t just inspire a story, they inspired a reminder that the legacy of civil rights protest signs and protest quotes lives on in today’s young changemakers.

 History isn’t behind us.